 Note: The price stated above is an approximate value.
 Due to sharp fluctuations in the exchange rate of the South African Rand, the final price for this trip will be calculated at the time of enquiry based on the latest exchange rate.

 Safari Guide course in Southern Africa

 As a participant in our four-week Safari Guide training you discover the wilderness of Southern Africa and acquire the basics of African nature – practically and in theory.

 You will arrive in Johannesburg one day before the course begins.
 You will be picked up Johannesburg and brought to the camp on the following day.

 Activities during the Safari Guide course in Africa

-You will also be trained how to interact with guests and be given valuable tips which will help you take the best possible photographs.
+You will also be trained how to take this out to interact with guests and be given valuable tips which will help you take the best possible photographs.
 Your training will take place in the heart of the wilderness.
-The camps are not fenced off, which gives them a unique feeling of being connected to the natural environment.
+The camps are unfenced, which gives them a unique feeling of being connected to the natural environment.

 Accommodation during your guide training in Africa

 Your accommodation for the duration of the Safari Guide course in Southern Africa will be on stilt houses or in two-man tents with shared ablutions.
 All camps have a large common room for training lecture area, eating together and spending evenings with the group.